VicenBayugar/weather-app/README.md

 ## Description

 This is my project for the React Native course at CoderHouse.
-It is a weather app made with React Native, Redux and the OpenWeatherMap API.
+It is a weather app made with React Native, Redux, SQLite and the OpenWeatherMap API.

 ## Built with